vegaprotocol/specs/protocol/0009-MRKP-mark_price.md

 Now 10.1s has elapsed since the last update and there is a market buy order for volume 5 which executes against book volume as 1 @ 1220, 2 @ 1250 and 2 @ 1500.
 The mark price is updated to 1500.

-### 2. Flexible mark price methodology

-The calculations are specified in [markprice methodology research note](https://github.com/vegaprotocol/research/blob/markprice-updates/papers/markprice-methodology/markprice-methodology.tex).
-Here, we only write the acceptance criteria.
-Note that for calculating the median with an even number of entries we sort, pick out the two values that are in the middle of the list and average those.
-So in particular with two values a median is the same as the average for our purposes.

 ## Acceptance criteria

 - The mark price must be set when the market leaves opening auction. (<a name="0009-MRKP-002" href="#0009-MRKP-002">0009-MRKP-002</a>)